FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 They can also be added to individual layers, so that they can execute between agent functions each model step.

+Host functions must be the only functions within a layer.

 .. tabs::